 When to use BJJ headgear?

-The main purpose of BJJ ear guards is to protect your ears while you train BJJ is pre or after damaging your ears.
-Some people use them as precaution measures, but most people use BJJ headgear only when they damage their ears as part of the post-operative process.
+The main purpose of BJJ ear guards is to protect your ears while you train BJJ pre or after damaging your ears.
+Some people use them as precautionary measures, but most people use BJJ headgear only when they damage their ears as part of the post-operative process.
 That process usually lasts for 3 months, and training without any ear guards after surgery is a pretty bad idea.

 Make ear guards unmovable on your head.